oracle/cloudtestdrive/DataScience/lab100/bonus10.md

 ***The house prices is 248660$***

-## Expose the model as REST API with API Gateway
+## API Gateway - Expose the model as REST API

 Now that we have the model deployed as a function, we could also use the Oracle API Gateway to expose the model as REST API.
 Go to `Developer Services->API Gateway`.